 Back in those days we always had an extended family gathering on Christmas Day.
 Because I lived in a large farmhouse with three separate attached homes, we didn’t have to travel far for our Christmas dinner.
 My family lived in the stone house in the middle.
 My grandparents lived in the wing on the left, and my Great-Aunt Ada lived on the right.

-Christmas morning was always a bustle in Granny’s side of the house as she prepared food for the rest of the family who descended around noon.
-Her windows would be steamy with all of the cooking: a turkey, as big as an ostrich, in the oven, a huge pot of potatoes, squash, turnip, peas, dressing, cranberries, gravy … oh my!
+Christmas morning was always a bustle in Granny’s side of the house as she prepared food for the rest of the family, who descended on her place around noon.
+Her windows would be steamy with all of the cooking: a turkey as big as an ostrich in the oven, a huge pot of potatoes, squash, turnip, peas, dressing, cranberries, gravy … oh my!

 I don’t remember Aunt Myrna’s reaction or what anyone else had to say about my miraculous find.
 I only remember the wonderful feeling of righting that wrong and giving a gift to someone who had missed out on the fun.